Top 7 Tree Decorating Mistakes and Their Fixes

 “My hope is to inspire people to go beyond what they’ve always done,” said Dowling.

-CAPTIONS: Make it relate – This tree, on display at the 32nd annual Tree Festival at the Orlando Art Museum, illustrates how a well-designed tree ties in with its surroundings.
+Make it relate – This tree, on display at the 32nd annual Tree Festival at the Orlando Art Museum through Sunday, Nov.
+18, illustrates how a well-designed tree ties in with its surroundings.
 To get fired up for your fir this year, visit a Christmas tree festival near you.
 Photo courtesy of Marni Jameson.